THE LONG RETURN

 The Long Return is a collection of essays, field notes, and reflections written from Norway and beyond.

-2026 marks several milestones: ten years since my first visit to Norway, five years since I left full-time life in the United States, and 165 years since my great-great-grandfather departed Norway in search of a better life in America.
+In 2026, several timelines meet.
+It has been ten years since my first visit to Norway and five years since I left full-time life in the United States.

 Notes from a life between landscapes.